dedvg/BibleApp/REPORT.md

 This activity allows the user to logout, switch translation, read the bible (if already downloaded), and navigate to favorites.
 The user will first need to select old or new testament, then a biblebook and then the chapter.
-When reading a chapter the user can navigate to the next chapter and previous chapter if available with use of the provided buttons beside the list in the middle of the Activity.
+When reading a chapter the user can navigate to the next chapter and previous chapter if available, with use of the provided buttons beside the list in the middle of the Activity.
 When long tapping a verse the user can add a selection of verses from that chapter to their favorites with a name they can fill in.